Rest • Remembrance • Return

 THE WISE HEARTH

-Drawing together embodied restoration, nervous system wellbeing, reflection, Sacred Ama Songlines and community, this pathway creates space to honour the crossroads between who we have been and who we are becoming.
+The Wise Hearth draws together embodied restoration, nervous system wellbeing, reflection, Sacred Ama Songlines® and community to honour the crossroads between who we have been and who we are becoming.

 Offerings may include restorative circles, retreat experiences, guided practices and future online resources.